 Join me Thursday April 10 for two talks on Whidbey Island.
-At 2 p.m.
-I’ll present “The End of the Trail: How the Movie Western Rode Into the Sunset,” a free talk in the Humanities Washington Speakers Bureau series.
+At 1 p.m.
+I’ll present “The End of the Trail: How the Movie Western Rode Into the Sunset,” a free talk in the Humanities Washington Speakers Bureau series, at the Freeland Library in Freeland.
 Details here.
 Then at 6 I’ll give the talk farther north, at the Oak Harbor Library; details here.

 Saturday April 12, join me in Tumwater, WA, for “The Movie Mashup: Wild Literary Adaptations on Film,” a look at some of the kookier ways movies have treated original texts: how The Odyssey became O Brother, Where Art Thou? and The Tempest turned into Forbidden Planet – that kind of thing.
 In the meantime, we’ll think about how movies differ from literature, always a rich subject.
 This is at 2 p.m., Tumwater Timberland Library, and it’s free.
 More here.